neondatabase/website/content/docs/manage/endpoints.md

 - **Region**: The regions in which the endpoint was created.
 - **Min/max compute units**: The maximum and minimum number of CPUs allocated to the compute unit.
 - **Type**: The type of endpoint.
 Neon supports read-write and read-only endpoints.
-- **Branch**: The name of the branch that the endpoint is associated with..
+- **Branch**: The name of the branch that the endpoint is associated with.
 - **State**: The endpoint state (`Active`, `Idle`, or `Stopped`)
 - **Last activity**: The last time the endpoint was active.
-- **Created**: The data and time the endpoint was created.
+- **Created**: The date and time the endpoint was created.

 ## Edit an endpoint

-You can edit an endpoint to change the branch that the endpoint is associated with, the endpoint type (Read-write or read-only), enabled or disable passwordless connect, enable or disable autoscaling, or change minimum and maximum number of CPU units.
+You can edit an endpoint to change the branch that the endpoint is associated with, the endpoint type (read-write or read-only), enabled or disable [passwordless connect](../../reference/glossary/#passwordless-auth), enable or disable autoscaling, or change minimum and maximum number of CPU units.
+Autoscaling and resource-related options are only available to paid tiers.

 To edit an endpoint: